This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 We have really an easy step by step instructions to make amazing prime rib.
-Once you learn how to make it at home, be prepared for everyone to want you to cook this often.
+Once you learn how to make this delicious beef recipe at home, be prepared for everyone to want you to cook this often.

 Prime Standing Rib Roast is a must for our holiday dinners.
 We tend to cook the traditional ham and turkey for Thanksgiving, but for Christmas my family always request the prime rib.